In the morning it's spicy Mexican chorizo with scrambled eggs and refried beans nestled into a warm corn tortilla.

 After a double feature at my fave art house cinematheque like the Egyptian or New Beverly Theater, on the way home I swing by Leo's Taco for a few al pastor pork tacos.
 They just cost a $1.25, and the line can be long, now that the word is out.

 This is porcine perfection on a paper plate.
 It's tender and flavorful grilled marinated pork, that's cooked in front of a gas grill called a trompo.
 A cook manning the grill slices off thin slivers, finishing the taco with flare: a flying slice of pineapple.
 Check out the yummy action below.

-I've followed the Two Hot Tamales from the beginning, when the Border Grill was in a storefront with half a dozen tables on Melrose Avenue.
+I've followed the Two Hot Tamales from the beginning when the Border Grill was in a storefront with half a dozen tables on Melrose Avenue.
 Susan Feniger and Mary Sue Milliken are fixtures on the L.A. dining scene who jumped on the taco truck train, bringing their neuvo take on Mexican cuisine to four wheels.
-They primarialy park their taco truck in the environs of Silicon Valley West Coast, Santa Monica.
+They primarily park their taco truck in the environs of Silicon Valley West Coast, Santa Monica.

 My Tacos El Primo video review has gone viral.
 That means this YouTube video gets thousands of views per month - right now it is pushing half a million.
 Why?
 I'm not sure.
 Let's see... in this video I review Buche and Tripas tacos, or tacos made from slow-cooked stomach and intestine.
 Gross right?
-One thing I noticed is half my visitors are from Mexico, so maybe half my audience is curious how gringos react to offal.
+One thing I noticed is half my visitors are from Mexico, so maybe half my audience is curious about how gringos react to offal.